ORDERING YOUR CUSTOMISED GUITAR

 Back and sides

-Traditional classical guitars were made from the Dalbergia species of Rosewoods.
-I have a good stock of Brazilian Rosewood, Madagascan Rosewood, Indian Rosewood and African Blackwood.
+Traditionally, classical guitars were made from the Dalbergia species of rosewood.
+I have a good stock of Brazilian Rosewood, Indian Rosewood, African blackwood and African rosewood.

 These precious woods are all protected by international CITES regulations.
-My Brazilian Rosewood is certified pre-CITES 1.
+My Brazilian Rosewood was harvested in the 1970’s (pre-CITES1 ).

 Other wood options

 More sustainable wood options are available and are almost equally effective in sound quality.
-You can choose African Rosewood (Bubinga), Malaysian Blackwood, Flamed Maple, Tasmanian Blackwood, African Kiaat, NZ Mangeo, Imbuia.
+You can choose African Rosewood (Bubinga), Flamed Maple, Tasmanian Blackwood, African Kiaat and Imbuia.

 For flamenco “Blanca” Back and sides I would recommend either Monterey cypress or NZ Kahikatea.
 These woods are suitable substitutes for the traditional Spanish cypress which would be available as a special order.